Skip to main content

 1. Hover over a Target path point.

-3. A sign face prototype appears under the pointer.
+3. A sign prototype appears under the pointer.

 4. Position it on the drawing and left-click to confirm.